The Dutch authorities guide to these changes is here - Get Ready For Brexit.

 All customs information must be completed and provided within the current booking cut off times and prior to your Accompanied/Un-accompannied unit arriving at the port.
 The cut-off for bookings information and the supply of Customs details/documentation is 1200hrs on the day of departure.
 This is to ensure that all information is provided so that your vehicle/unit is shipped on your booked departure if clearance is authorised.

-The UK Government is phasing in border controls at Hull following the end of the transition period on 31 December 2020.
+The UK Government is phasing in border controls following the end of the transition period on 31 December 2020.

 If your vehicle contains high-risk animal or plant products, you should ensure that the driver has the necessary health certificate(s).
-From 1 October 2021, any animal or plant products must have the necessary health certificate(s).
+Any animal or plant products must have the necessary health certificate(s).
 For more information, please see the UK Government’s guidance on moving animals and animal products and plants and plant products post-Brexit.

 Units will only be permitted to enter the Terminal if the required export declarations have been submitted in Portbase.
 Please ensure that your Unit ID is also correctly entered into Portbase as you will not be permitted into the Terminal unless this matches your declaration.
 Please also ensure that the driver has the necessary plant/animal health certificates if applicable.

 Drivers should then complete our standard check-in process and move to the loading lanes in preparation to board the vessel (accompanied) or take the trailer where instructed within the yard (unaccompanied) prior to loading.

 Once P&O Ferries notifies Destin8 that the consignment has entered the port, Destin8 will notify CHIEF of the arrival.
 If all declarations have been lodged correctly for UK export, your goods will be granted permission to progress meaning that your vehicle can enter the vessel or your unaccompanied trailer will be loaded onboard.